Seagate/cortx-k8s/GLOSSARY.md

 [CORVAULT](https://www.seagate.com/products/storage/data-storage-systems/corvault/) is the brand name for a specific Seagate storage hardware product.
 CORVAULT generally belongs to a category of storage referred to as RBOD (reliable bunch of disks).
 Physically, CORVAULT is a large 4U rack enclosure which holds up to 106 devices.
 By virtue of firmware running inside the enclosure, CORVAULT appears to the upper-layer host (CORTX in our case) as two very large individual disks.
 Internally, CORVAULT does declustered erasure such that the frequency of "disk" failures seen by the host is very low (albeit when they happen, they are a large failure).

+### CORTX Admin

+CORTX Admin - a person whose primary responsibilities include completing the final stages of the cluster deployment and performing various administrative tasks on the live clusters (creating users, monitoring logs, updating software, etc.)

 ### CORTX Control Pods

 CORTX Control Pods contain the APIs which are exposed to the end-user in order to maintain the CORTX control plane and are most often used to interact with IAM settings.